github-education-resources/codespaces-project-template-js/README.md

       scroll-behavior: smooth;
     }
     ```
-1. Press the tab key to accept the suggestion.
+1. Press the tab key to accept the suggestion. (_Note: If you don't see this exact suggestion from Copilot, continue typing it to get the suggestion to appear._)

 Your site should already be running in your Codespace, and the change will reload onto the page automatically.
 Click a link in the top header to see the smooth scroll in action.